 1) The best methods of doing affiliate marketing:

 Typically involve being able to intelligently target very specific niche traffic and give them very specific niche offers.
 Mix that with authenticity and genuinely good content and you have a good model for success in this business.
+For traffic, you can rely on blogging, paid ads, social media and YouTube with or without ads and more and get truly targeted visitors to your offers.

 2) The worst methods of doing affiliate marketing: